Identifying and correcting manganese deficiency in soybeans

 Tips for identifying and correcting manganese deficiency, a common nutrient deficiency in Michigan soybean fields.

 Manganese deficiency is the most common nutrient deficiency seen in soybeans in Michigan.
 Due to this year’s dry weather, deficiency symptoms are expected to be more prevalent and more severe than usual.
-The manganese deficiency symptoms depicted in photos 1 and 2 are likely to occur on muck or dark-colored sands with pH levels above 5.8 and lakebed or out-wash soils having pH levels above 6.5.
+The manganese deficiency symptoms depicted in Photos 1 and 2 are likely to occur on muck or dark-colored sands with pH levels above 5.8 and lakebed or out-wash soils having pH levels above 6.5.
 Lately, I’ve seen more situations where manganese deficiency symptoms are occurring on coarse-textured soils having low organic matter levels.
-In these cases, the soil pH was above 6.5 and in one field, the pH was 7.0.
+In these cases, the soil pH levels in the manganese deficient areas were above 6.5 and in one field, the pH was 7.3.
 The high pH was the result of applying too much lime.
 Michigan State University Extension advises that the best way to avoid this situation is to have your fields grid-sampled or sampled by management zones and apply lime using variable rate technology.
 Avoid raising soil pH levels above 6.5.

 Manganese sulfate should not be tank-mixed with glyphosate as the performance of both products will be reduced.
 Ideally, the glyphosate should be applied first and the manganese sulfate applied at least three days later.
 In some cases, the manganese sulfate may need to be applied before the glyphosate.
 In this case, the two applications should be separated by at least seven days.
 If you must tank-mix a manganese fertilizer with glyphosate, always use an EDTA chelated manganese fertilizer.
 It is important to add the ingredients to the tank in the following order: